syncfusion-content/blazor-docs/blazor/datagrid/how-to/enable-or-disable-grid.md

 ---
 layout: post
 title: Enable or Disable the Blazor Grid | Syncfusion
-description: Learn here all about enable or disable the Syncfusion Blazor DataGrid component and more.
+description: Learn here all about how to make enable or disable the Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug